mbugert/laserscad/README.md

 }
 ```

 Note how in this code snippet, ``lpart`` can contain an arbitrarily complex shape.
 Also, the leg is created lying in the xy-plane and is later rotated using ``lrotate``.
-This is necessary because laserscad requires lparts to lie in the xy-plane for lasering.
+This is necessary because laserscad requires lparts to lie in the xy-plane for lasercutting.

 If we instantiate a leg with ``leg("left");`` it will look like this: